tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/datacatalog/data-catalog-glossary.md

 |404|NotFound.
 Term is not found.
 |412|Precondition Failed.
 The request was cancelled because of the ETag mismatch.

+> [!NOTE]
-__NOTE__ Delete operation semantic is delete if exists, so if term does not exist success status code 204 (NoContent) will be returned.
+> The Delete operation semantic is "delete if exists", so if term does not exist success status code 204 (NoContent) will be returned.

 #### Content-Type